seasid3/pands-weekly-tasks/README.md

-# pands-weekly-tasks
+# Project Title: pands-weekly-tasks

+## *Author:*
+Orla Woods

 ## *Description:*

-This repository contains submissions for each of the Weekly Tasks (Week 1 to Week 8, inclusive).
-Please note that any references to sources are noted in the code as comments.
-They are also listed below.
+This repository contains submissions for each of the Weekly Tasks (Week 1 to Week 8, inclusive) for the Program and Scripting Module of the Higher Diploma in Science in Computing in Data Analytics, delivered by Andrew Beatty, from January to April 2025.
+Final submission date for the weekly tasks GitHub repository is 28 April 2025.

 ## *Weekly Tasks:*
+The Weekly tasks are assigned by Andrew Beatty following each week's lecture series and labs.
+The file name(s) and description of the program for each of the tasks is listed as follows:

 *Week 1: helloworld.py*
 This program prints Hello World!